Support Dolphin Research and Conservation

 • Generously named by the Prioleau Family

 • Named after the Astros’ big win in 2017!
-Astro became a new mom in 2017 and we have been tracking the progress of her and her calf (#767).
+Astro (#495) became a new mom in 2017 to #767, and we spotted her with a new calf in 2023.
+She is often found in large groups of mom/calf pairs throughout the Bay.

 Atlas